Baby Jogger City Mini 2 Double Review

 Each seat in the City Mini 2 Double has a 5-point harness.
-The harnesses tighten easily, with few adjustment points to consider.
-The new buckle is somewhat easier than the old version, but compared to the competition, it isn't anything to write home about.
+The harnesses tighten easily, with a few adjustment points to consider.
+The new buckle is somewhat easier than the old version, but it isn't anything to write home about compared to the competition.

 Both seats on this stroller recline independently with a toggle on the seatback.
 The plastic toggle can be lowered with one hand, but you'll need two hands to raise the seat by pulling two straps simultaneously through the toggle.
 The new Mini also includes adjustable calf support where the leg rest can be lifted into the horizontal position.
 Each seat holds up to 50 lbs.

 Car Seat Compatibility

 The City Mini Double 2 is easy to set up with a time of 6:23 minutes.
 Assembly is somewhat intuitive as you only need to add the wheels and canopies to the rest of the product.